axbg/talks/sibiu-web-meetup/presentation/slides.md

 <br><br>

-- an open-source book created by WebRTC implementers
+- an open-source book written by WebRTC implementers
 - available for free forever at [webrtcforthecurious.com](https://webrtcforthecurious.com/)
 - the main source of information for this talk
 - (yes, I had the same look when I managed to implement my first WebRTC demo)